Skip to main content

 Using the same procedure as before, we can straightforwardly show that

-This page titled 6.4: D- Numerical Tensor Products is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Y. D. Chong via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.4: D- Numerical Tensor Products is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Y. D. Chong via source content that was edited to the style and standards of the LibreTexts platform.